Amine-Belgacem/wdmc-debian8/config-tailscale.md

 ## 4. Patch the systemd Service

-The supplied service file causes `tailscaled` to crash on Debian Jessie because of an invalid port argument.
+The supplied service file causes `tailscaled` to crash on Debian 8 because of an invalid port argument.

 Apply the fix: